The Perfect Weapon (2016 film)

-The Perfect Weapon is a 2016 American action film directed by Titus Paar and starring Steven Seagal.
+The Perfect Weapon is a 2016 American science fiction action film directed by Titus Paar and starring Steven Seagal.

 Plot

 In the near future, the world has become a totalitarian state under the control of the Director (Steven Seagal).
 When Condor (Johnny Messner), an elite assassin, fails to terminate his target, he finds himself on the run from the organization that employs him.